*This article was last updated on March 30, 2020.

 - Expands on the definition of traditional physical wellness to include the six elements of well-being.

 - Emphasizes engagement over participation.

-Looking to get started or get more information?
-Contact your authorized Wellmark account representative, or email us at email@example.com Send Email today!
+Visit the Wellmark Marketing Toolkit Secure Site to download the "A financial solution that makes 'cents' for you workplace" flyer.
+Questions?
+Contact your authorized Wellmark account representative, or email us at firstname.lastname@example.org Send Email today!